mayconfmelo/min-article/docs/manual.typ

 )
 ```

-This commands just captures the acknowledgments content and feed it to the
+This command just captures the acknowledgments content and feed it to the
 `article` command, where the acknowledgments section is actually generated.
 Because of that, you can put this command anywhere inside the document body and
 it will be generated in the right place, right at the very end of the document
 as the ABNT NBR 6022 determines.
-Acknowledgments is a text to thank and
+Acknowledgments is a text used to thank and
 recognize the worth of prople with important roles in the creation of the article.